Coalfire-CF/terraform-aws-vpc-nfw/README.md

 ```

 ## Deployment

+These deployments steps assume you will be deploying this PAK (including AWS NFW) on the Management plane VPC.

+**NOTE: Please use the code under the 'Usage' section on this README for the most up-to-date code while referring to the 'example' folder for previous deployment examples only.**

 1. Navigate to the Terraform project and create a parent directory in the upper level code, for example: